-Central Hawke's Bay District Council (CHBDC) is revising its 2012 and interim WMMP, as required every six years by the WMA.
-It is in our best interests to encourage residents to be more resourceful, and to divert as much unnecessary waste as possible to prolong the Farm Road Landfill's life, as our proposed vision highlights: "Waste Free CHB".
+Central Hawke's Bay District Council has revised its 2012 and interim WMMP, as required every six years by the WMA.
+It is in our best interests to encourage residents to be more resourceful, and to divert as much unnecessary waste as possible to minimise the environmental impact of the Farm Road landfill's life and preserve resources, as our proposed vision highlights "Waste Free CHB".

-This vision reflects the intended direction for the district in putting more effort into diversion from landfill, and working closely with the community and businesses.
-The term 'waste free' is a way of thinking, and an approach to waste management and minimisation, rather than an absolute target.
+This vision reflects the direction for the district in putting more effort into diverting waste from landfill, minimising wasted resources, and working closely with the community and businesses.
+The term 'waste free' is a way of thinking and an approach to waste management and minimisation, rather than an absolute target.